 Why Would You Need to Describe Your Current Job Responsibilities?

 It's a reasonable question.
 The hiring manager has read your resume right?
 But before we answer it let's take a look at another question.

 And back to the first question, yes, the hiring manager has read your resume.
 Otherwise, you wouldn’t be preparing for an interview.
 But there are a couple of reasons an interviewer might still ask you to briefly describe your current position.

-- They want to know that you weren’t lying about your job responsibilities.
+- They want to know that you weren’t lying on your resume about your job responsibilities.

 - They want to check if your job responsibilities overlap with the role on offer.